NearlyTRex/LibRay/README.md

 ## How to install

+Note: You will need Python 3, so you might want to use `python3` and `pip3` instead of `python` and `pip` depending on your system.

+### From PyPi:

+1. `sudo pip install libray`

+### Manually:

 1. Clone this repository ```git clone https://notabug.org/necklace/libray```

 2. Install dependencies with ```sudo pip install -r requirements.txt```

 3. Run ```sudo python setup.py install```

-Note: You will need Python 3, so you might want to use `python3` and `pip3`.
+### From AUR:

+For Arch or Arch-based GNU/Linux distributions there's an option to [install libray from the AUR](https://aur.archlinux.org/packages/libray-git/) (Arch User Repository).

+You will need an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) (of which there are many).

+Then you will need to run the appropriate install command for that AUR helper using `libray-git` as package name.

+This will essentially automatically do the manual method for you.

+### Done!

 `libray` is now installed to your path.
-In the future I'll add this package to pypi.

 ## How do I use it?